Muhammad Akbar Raisani: Early life

-Raisani was born in 1953 in Quetta, capital of the Balochistan province of Pakistan.
+Akbar was born in 1953 in Quetta, capital of the Balochistan province of Pakistan.

 Club career

-Raisani started his career with Baloch Quetta, and later joined departmental side Ordnance Depot Quetta.
+Akbar started his career with Baloch Quetta, and later joined departmental side Ordnance Depot Quetta.

-In 1972, Raisani featured in the National Youth Football Championship.
+In 1972, Akbar featured in the National Youth Football Championship.
 In 1977, he joined National Football Championship departmental side National Bank.

 International career

-Raisani was first selected for Pakistan in 1976 and played in the Afghanistan Republic Day Festival Cup and the 1976 Quaid-e-Azam International Tournament the same year.
+Akbar was first selected for Pakistan in 1976 and played in the Afghanistan Republic Day Festival Cup and the 1976 Quaid-e-Azam International Tournament the same year.

-In 1981, after the team did a goodwill tour to Burma, Raisani served as captain of the Pakistan national team at the 1981 King's Cup in Thailand.
+In 1981, after the team did a goodwill tour to Burma, Akbar served as captain of the Pakistan national team at the 1981 King's Cup in Thailand.
 Under his captaincy, the team achieved victories over Malaysia and Singapore, a draw against Indonesia, and a defeat against Thailand during the tournament.

 He also served as captain at the 1982 Quaid-e-Azam International Tournament held in Karachi with the Pakistan national team, where he featured in all the matches as starter.

 Post-retirement

-From 2001 till 2003, Raisani was chief selector of Balochistan province and part of the Pakistan Football Federation selection committee.
+From 2001 till 2003, Akbar was chief selector of Balochistan province and part of the Pakistan Football Federation selection committee.

-In March 2020, Raisani was selected as secretary of the Balochistan Football Association by the normalisation committee in charge of the Pakistan Football Federation installed by FIFA.
+In March 2020, Akbar was selected as secretary of the Balochistan Football Association by the normalisation committee in charge of the Pakistan Football Federation installed by FIFA.